azimmerman17/masters-fantasy/Readme.md

 The branches Main and dev are designed to be kept in sync as much as possible.
 The difference in the branches are:

   - Main is setup for deployment and end user usage online
-  - Dev is setup for local usage and test
+  - Dev_{year} is setup for local usage and testing new features for the next tournament year

   When developing in dev, be mindful of you database connection, it is a good practice to have a separate database, for your test environment.